 made of synthetic ingredients like Oxybenzone and Octinoxate; they act almost like a sponge absorbing harmful UVA and UVB rays, and converting them into heat.

 Because of their makeup, chemical sunscreens tend to be more elegant in terms of ease of application and don’t part a white residue.

 Chemical sunscreen ingredients are behind the controversial FDA study carried out in 2019, which found they easily get absorbed into the bloodstream.
-The reason physical sunscreens have become so mainstream of late is that people are worried about their body absorbing the ingredients found in chemical sun tan lotion.
+Physical sunscreens have become so mainstream of late that people are worried about their body absorbing the ingredients found in chemical suntan lotion.

-Physical sunscreen is often referred to as mineral sunscreen, it uses either Zinc or Titanium, and they act more like a shield – physically blocking the sun’s radiation by forming a barrier that sits on top of the skin.
-This makes the UV rays bounce off of the barrier, so they can’t penetrate into the skin which can cause cancer.
+They act more like a shield physically blocking the sun’s radiation by forming a barrier that sits on top of the skin; this makes the UV rays bounce off the barrier, so they can’t penetrate the skin, which can cause cancer.